Neotys-Labs/Worksoft-Certify/README.md

 1. Download the [latest release](https://github.com/Neotys-Labs/Worksoft-Certify/releases/latest)

-2. In the Navigation pane, click Interfaces.
+2. In the Navigation pane, click **Interfaces**.
 In the Interfaces Summary pane, right-click on the Interfaces node, then Import and select the **neoload-interface.xml** file from the release.

 3. Unzip the **wsTransferToNeoLoad.zip** file in a folder nammed NeoLoad of the Worksoft\Certify\Interface Client\Worksoft\wsTest directory of the installation directory of Worksoft Certify(for example: C:\Program Files (x86)\Worksoft\Certify\Interface Client\Worksoft\wsTest\NeoLoad).